 So, back to backgrounds............are they really that important??? if you are of a certain character type and your headshot is a professionally done reproduction that includes your name and resume, In most cases, the casting person will be judging your character type by your face more than the background no matter what the background may be.
 Nevertheless, it remains a matter of client preference.
 We will do your session in our studio or at the location you think would work best for you.

 Headshot Trends - Good or not so good?

 If you like to follow trends in headshot styles and formats, go for it.
 However, in the long run, you may find that it is counterproductive depending on the trend.
-Trends and styles come and go in every facet of our lifestyle and actor headshots are no different.
+Most Trends and styles come and go in every facet of our lifestyle and actor headshots are no different.
 Truth be told, having an up to date, well composed, well lit, sharply focused natural looking headshot that shows the casting director WHO you are and your CHARACTER TYPE...............that's all you will ever need.

 These "techniques" can be very useful to an extent, but you and your photographer must be careful not to overdo it or that's exactly what it will look like; overdone.
 In the case of formatting, some Actors are now choosing the "landscape" or horizontal format for their headshot; they like the "negative space" concept and believe it "leads" the viewer's attention to their face, which is usually at the far right end of the image.
 Good trend or not so good?
-Well, don't upload that image to a site that displays images in portrait format or you may end up with only half your face in the shot.....or less!
+Well, we touched on that earlier.................don't upload a landscape formatted image to a site that displays images in portrait format or you may end up with only half your face in the shot.....or less!
 If your headshot is already over-cropped and your agent's website presents images as a "square", the image will end up being cropped even more.
 How will that affect your headshot?
 Borders or no borders?
 This is another trend that comes and goes.
 Once upon a time, a full bleed headshot with no border was considered "amateurish". still it's one more thing that comes and goes.

 What if I don't have an agent?